peteroupc/classic-wallpaper/README.md

 ## Wallpaper Generation Notes

-1. Suppose a wallpaper image has only colors of the same hue and "saturation".
+1. Suppose an image used as wallpaper has only colors of the same hue and "saturation".
 Then a _grayscale_ version of the image is preferred (that is, a version of the image where the colors are limited to gray tones, black, and white), since then the image could be color-shifted and then adapted to have the colors of any limited-color palette by known [**dithering techniques**](https://bisqwit.iki.fi/story/howto/dither/jy/) or print-simulating _halftoning techniques_.
 Dithering scatters an image's pixels in a limited-color palette to simulate colors outside that palette.
 For an example, see the `patternDither` method in _desktopwallpaper.py_.
      - If only part of the image has only colors of the same hue and "saturation", and the rest is grayscale, then the color shifting can be limited to the nongrayscale part.
      - If an image looks unsatisfactory after being automatically adapted to a particular color palette (such as one mentioned earlier in "Color Palettes"), it can be manually adapted instead.

 2. Other tileable wallpapers employing more than 256 colors and otherwise satisfying the challenge's requirements are acceptable, though not preferable.
-If a wallpaper image has more than 256 colors and otherwise meets those requirements, it can be adapted to have the colors of a limited-color palette (see "Color Palettes", earlier) by dithering techniques, where the image can be converted to a grayscale image, color shifted, or both before adapting it this way.
+If an image used as wallpaper has more than 256 colors and otherwise meets those requirements, it can be adapted to have the colors of a limited-color palette (see "Color Palettes", earlier) by dithering techniques, where the image can be converted to a grayscale image, color shifted, or both before adapting it this way.
 And, if the image is not tileable, the _desktopwallpaper.py_ has an `argyle` method that generates a tileable wallpaper image from two images of the same size, neither of which need be tileable.

 3. An unusual form of wallpaper results from layering a tileable foreground over a nontileable (abstract) background, where the foreground has transparent pixels and wraps around the edges.
 Examples of this technique are shown in the wallpaper files `RIBBONS.BMP` and `PARTY.BMP`, both of which were distributed with Windows 3.0 and the latter was inspired by the Memphis group style.